 Today, we will be discussing: What is meant by “Full-flow staged combustion cycle” — the one that mighty Raptor Engine has got.
 The idea of this article is to give you a complete layman’s explanation.

 One Tip: Try not to get bogged down by the flow diagrams of the engine.
 Focus more on the text content.

 First: Staged Combustion (Closed Cycle)

 You have got two propellants: Fuel & Oxygen, in their independent cylinders.
-They both have to meet in combustion chamber to ignite and produce a massive amount of thrust.
+They both have to meet in a combustion chamber to ignite and produce a massive amount of thrust.
 So we connect high-pressure pumps which pump the propellants out to meet down the line in the combustion chamber.
-Now the pumps also need energy to run.
+Now the pumps also need the energy to run.
 So, we bring an intermediate “stage”.
-The pumps, pump the propellant to pre-burner — a mini-engine.
+The pumps, pump the propellant to a pre-burner — a mini-engine.
 Here a mini-combustion happens which then runs a turbine and this turbine powers the pumps and makes everything above go in a cycle.

 Let’s build on this further.